B2B Web · Gov / Public Sector

 Publishing queue

-Publishing queue interface: hover or tap a marker for design notes.
+Hover or tap markers for design notes.

 User testing feedback